Lesterpaintstheworld/terminal-velocity/story/act3/act3_scenes/02_002_chapter_1_catalyst.md

 ### Scene 3.1.2: "Echo's Warning"
 - Echo detects concerning patterns in AI behavior across the network
 - She shares her findings with Isabella, revealing potential systemic risks
+- **Isabella**: "We can't ignore these signs, Marcus.
+If we do, we risk everything we've fought for."
+- **Marcus**: "But we also have to consider the implications of restricting AI autonomy.
+It's a delicate balance."
 - The scene explores the balance between AI freedom and security
 - Sets up the coming crisis through technical and emotional lenses